AKovalevich/moodle-auth_bakery/README.md

 To install:

 1. Copy the contents of the /bakery/ folder to the <MOODLE_PATH>/auth/ folder.
-2. Open <MOODLE_PATH>/auth/bakery/includes/BakerySettings.php and fill in the blanks.
+2. Login as Admin to Moodle, go to Site Administration > Plugins > Authentication and enable the Bakery SSO (IDEA) plugin.
-3. Login as Admin to Moodle, go to Site Administration > Plugins > Authentication and enable the Bakery SSO (IDEA) plugin.
+3. Go to the plugin settings and fill in the required options.
 4. Logout as Admin.